Saar1312/Robotics/readme.txt

 3- To move the robot from its initial position use gazebo simulator

-Note: With actual walls and position of robot radar can make it crash when surrounding a corner.
+Note: With current walls and position of robot radar can make it crash when surrounding a corner.